AIS-SNU/PID-Comm/README.md

 pubmed and citeseer are given as input matrices.
 To test out other matrices, make sure to use a COO matrix for the application code to work.

+## TO DO
+To add other benchmarks later on...